LandSandBoat/lsb-wiki/Server-installation-setup-and-maintenance-[Windows-10].md

 Start menu > Windows System > Control Panel > Programs and Features > Turn Windows features on or off:
 Open "Legacy Components" and check "DirectPlay" > OK.

+/!\ **Port Forwarding** /!\

+If you are running a server for others to play on, make sure you have the following ports forwarded:
+TCP Ports: 54230 54231 54001 54002
+UDP Port: 54230

 ## 6. How to update the server:

 1. Right click wherever you want > TortoiseGit > Settings > Context Menu > check: "Pull..." > Apply > OK.